List of Shaman King characters: Golem

+Ohachiyo

-Originally a human, Ohachiyo is a demonic spirit who roamed around for 200 years before meeting Hao when he went by the name Asaha Douji (麻葉 童子) in his first life.
+Originally a human, Ohachiyo (乙破千代) is a demonic spirit who roamed around for 200 years before meeting Hao when he went by the name Asaha Douji (麻葉 童子) in his first life.
 He became Asaha's first friend after the death of his mother, Asanoha Douji, and nicknames him "Mappa Douji (麻葉 童子)" based on an alternate reading for the characters of his given name.
 A carefree and cheerful creature, he teaches the young Asaha many things and tries to quell the child's hatred of humans.
 But when a corrupt priest tries to kill Asaha as a scapegoat and appease the local people, Ohachiyo integrates his spirit with Asaha to give the boy the means to fight back.
 When Asaha exhausts his furyoku while still integrated with Ohachiyo, the demon's spirit is absorbed into Asaha, leaving Asaha with his reishi mindreading ability forever.
 As Yoh draws closer to his goal of defeating Hao and understanding his brother, he sees Ohachiyo in a vision; not knowing the spirit's name, he mistakenly refers to the spirit as "Z" after seeing the similar-looking kanji "乙" on the demon's garment.
 Ohachiyo would later manifest within the Great Spirit after Hao merged with it, helping Yoh's group give Hao closure.